 Parents who are unable to resolve their disputes with one another often rely on the courts to resolve conflict.
 Joint Legal Custody is typically inappropriate in situations where there is consistent conflict or disagreement between parents.
 I often use the example that Joint Legal Custody will succeed for those parents who can sit down for a cup of coffee to discuss any issues related to the child that might need discussing.
 If coffee isn’t your thing, a simple email to exchange ideas/schedules/updates will do just fine.

 Oftentimes the past is the biggest roadblock preventing ex-partners from being able to move forward as co-parents after their relationship breaks down.
 I’m reminded of a quote by the great Kirk Franklin: “There’s a reason the windshield is so much larger than the rearview mirror – where you’re going and what’s in front of you is much more important than what’s behind.”
 You must try not to let what happened between you in the past rob you of the opportunity to raise your child as co-parents, to guide them down a road paved with happiness and success.

 This article is written for informational purposes only and should not be considered legal advice.
 Each family is unique, each case is different.
-If you find yourself in a situation involving custody issues it is often a good idea to consult with an attorney to discuss the unique aspects of your case before taking action.
+If you find yourself in a situation involving custody issues it is often a good idea to consult with a Manhattan divorce attorney to discuss the unique aspects of your case before taking action.
 Whether you want to move forward with Joint Legal Custody or are looking to pursue Sole Legal Custody in Brooklyn, Bronx, Queens, Manhattan, Westchester County, or New York City, the attorneys at The Law Office of Ryan Besinque, PC can help you with filing for your parenting plan.
-Call or text us at (929) 251-4477 or email us at email@example.com for a consultation.
+Call or text us at (929) 251-4477 or email us at firstname.lastname@example.org for a consultation.